Do you find crypto terms hard to understand?

 If your answer is yes, then this series is for you.
 Crypto Terminology: A to Z helps you decipher the alphabet soup of crypto terms and definitions, arranged in 26 bite-sized portions for you to chew on easily.

-Let’s start with the letter A.
+Let’s start with Futures Contract.